-Student and Faculty Commencement Awards
+Mandel School Student & Faculty Commencement Awards

 Nominations are held every spring to recognize outstanding Mandel School faculty members and graduating students for their exceptional achievements in the classroom and community.
 All awards are not given every year.
 Student and faculty commencement awards are presented during the Mandel School's Diploma Ceremony in May each year.
 Nominations for the 2022 awards are open until Friday, April 15.

 Irene Sogg Gross Award